-The most recently published book in the Healthy Haiku Series is Healthy Haiku 3: How to Fight Childhood Obesity One Poem at a Time!
-This book is the third in the Healthy Haiku Productions (HHP) Series of books and the first to be introduced as an ebook for easy downloading and access.
-It is designed to do several things.
-It: 1) Serves as a health awareness discussion platform for teachers and mentors.
+The third book in the Healthy Haiku Series is Healthy Haiku 3: How to Fight Childhood Obesity One Poem at a Time!
+This book is 1) Serves as a health awareness discussion platform for teachers and mentors.
 2) Acts as a guide for helping children, teens and their mentors explore important nutritional health issues;3) Introduces children and teens to the world of the English Language Arts and Haiku poetry,4) Engages teens in using their creative talents to describe feelings and experiences related to diet and nutritional health issues — using a self-reflective process; and5) Creates a Power Source Prompt (PSP) for youth to draw upon when faced with real-life challenges regarding their diets and habits related to nutritional health.

 Dr. Ma’at has earned degrees from Mount Holyoke College, Massachusetts Institute of Technology, Harvard University and Teacher’s College of Columbia University.

 James Bernard Kynes, Sr.